Velocidex/velociraptor-docs/content/blog/2024/2024-09-12-timelines/_index.md

-For our purposes we can narrow the time of interest to shortly before `2024-09-12` and this helps us quickly focus on events after that time (in a real case will be more exhaustive in checking for possible earliest compromise)
+For our purposes we can narrow the time of interest to shortly before `2024-09-12` and this helps us quickly focus on events after that time (in a real case, I will be more exhaustive in checking for possible earliest compromise)

 I will then reduce the table to all events after `2024-09-12` by